 - Evaluation for level 3 occurs one year after level 2 certification.
 To be evaluated for Level 3 the official is observed by two Level 3 officials, in two open-level doubles matches and two open-level singles matches.

 - Once certified as a Level 3 official, certification as an international official can be achieved by attending an international event and passing a written exam and officiating evaluation

-- All Racquetball Manitoba Level 3 officials are eligible to apply for officiating positions at international events.
+- All Racquetball Canada Level 3 officials are eligible to apply for officiating positions at international events.
 Individuals who contribute in local and provincially sanctioned tournaments will be given primary consideration.

-Further information is available from your Provincial Racquetball Organization, or by contacting Racquetball Manitoba.
+Further information is available from your Provincial Racquetball Organization, or by contacting Racquetball Canada.

 Selecting Tournament Officials for Events

-Racquetball Manitoba also nominates qualified officials to referee at International Racquetball Federation events, including the World Championships and World Junior Championships.
+Racquetball Canada also nominates qualified officials to referee at International Racquetball Federation events, including the World Championships and World Junior Championships.
 These officials also need to have Level 3 certification.

 Past Officials – Individuals who have refereed at IRF events in the past include Kurtis Cullen, Linda Ellerington, Chris Exner, John Halko, Valari Hendrickson, James Landeryou, Tim Landeryou, Rick Mattson, Terry Nelson, Jen Saunders, Cal Smith and Dan Smith.